Please Read How You Can Help Keep the Encyclopedia Free

 Two features of Locke's intellectual landscape are most salient for understanding his philosophy of science.
 The first is the profound shift underway in disciplinary boundaries, in methodological approaches to understanding the natural world, and in conceptions of induction and scientific knowledge.
 Locke's reaction is in one sense conservative.
 He retains as an ideal the notion that scientific knowledge is demonstrative and certain, an ideal he shares with the two main targets of his Essay, the Aristotelians and the Cartesians.
 Yet in another, ultimately more important sense, his reaction is progressive.
 Impressed by empirical methods and cognizant of their poor fit with the Aristotelian ideal, he defines a distinct kind of knowledge, one inferior to genuine scientific knowledge but appropriate to human sensory capacities.
 In so doing, he develops an epistemological basis for the new, experimental philosophy.

 The second salient feature is the dominant scientific theory of his day, the corpuscular hypothesis.
 As defined for the purposes of this article, the corpuscular hypothesis (i) takes observable bodies to be composed of material particles or corpuscles, (ii) takes impulse (action by surface impact) to be the primary if not the sole means of communicating motion, and (iii) attempts to reduce qualities at the level of observable bodies, such as color, to the primary, that is, inherent properties of the particles composing those observable bodies.
 In what may be called its orthodox version (“pure mechanism”, as Ayers (1981, p.
 212) calls it) the corpuscular hypothesis restricts those inherent properties to size, shape, number, and motion, and holds that all other qualities and operations are explicable in terms of that restricted set of properties.
-The orthodox version thus implies a proviso of strict mechanism—that bodies causally interact only locally, by impact, such that action at a distance is denied.
+The orthodox version thus implies a proviso of contact action—that bodies causally interact only locally, by impact, such that unmediated action at a distance is denied.
 (Although a number of commentators use the terms ‘corpuscular hypothesis’ and ‘mechanism’ interchangeably, distinguishing them has certain benefits.
-For instance, it permits us to classify Newton as a corpuscularian theorist of some stripe, and to do so without engaging the debate about whether he adhered to the proviso of strict mechanism.
+For instance, it permits us to classify Newton as a corpuscularian theorist of some stripe, and to do so without engaging the debate about whether he adhered to the contact action proviso.
 The definitions given here also agree largely with those employed by Uzgalis in his entry, “John Locke”.)
 Plenist and atomist versions of the corpuscular hypothesis may be distinguished.
 Plenist theorists deny the void and assert a plenum of matter, as Descartes does by identifying matter with extension.
 Such theorists may speak of particles, but their particles are not atoms, being infinitely or at least indefinitely divisible.
 Atomist theorists, by contrast, accept the void and take the particles or corpuscles comprising compound bodies to be indivisible, or at least probably so.
 Since Locke's sympathies are clearly with the atomist version, the term ‘corpuscular hypothesis’ shall refer to that version throughout this article, unless indication is given otherwise.
 Central theses of the Essay are developed in close conjunction with the corpuscular hypothesis—most notably, the distinction between real and nominal essences, which is developed in connection with the distinction between primary and secondary qualities associated with corpuscular theorists, including Locke's mentor, Robert Boyle.
 Yet since Locke often treats the hypothesis with skepticism, its status and purpose are a source of controversy.

 This article examines questions connected with the two salient features noted, and in connection with the first, it also examines Locke's relationship to Newton, a figure instrumental to the changing conceptions of scientific knowledge.
-Section 2 addresses questions connected to changing conceptions of scientific knowledge.
-What does Locke take science (scientia) and scientific knowledge to be generally, why does he think that scientia in natural philosophy is beyond the reach of human beings, and what characterizes the conception of human knowledge in natural philosophy that he develops?
+Section 2 addresses questions connected to those changing conceptions.
+What does Locke take science (scientia) or scientific knowledge to be generally, why does he think that scientia in natural philosophy is beyond the reach of human beings, and what characterizes the conception of human knowledge in natural philosophy that he develops?
 Section 3 addresses the question provoked by Locke's apparently conflicting treatments of the corpuscular hypothesis.
 Does he accept or defend the corpuscular hypothesis?
 If not, what is its role in his thought, and what explains its close connection to key theses of the Essay?
 Since a scholarly debate has arisen about the status of the corpuscular hypothesis for Locke, Section 3 reviews some main positions in that debate.
 Section 4 considers the relationship between Locke's thought and Newton's.
 All citations of An Essay Concerning Human Understanding are indicated by ‘E’, followed by the book and section numbers.
 Page numbers referring to the Nidditch edition are also provided.

 Locke's great epistemological contribution to philosophy is a conception of human knowledge suitable for the experimental science of his day, one that in natural philosophy at least will replace the old, Aristotelian conception.
 According to the Aristotelian conception, scientific knowledge—scientia—is certain knowledge of necessary truths, which can in principle be expressed in syllogistic form, the conclusion following from self-evident premises.
 In the domain of natural philosophy, it is certain knowledge of real essences.
 While he recognizes that the demands of scientia are too stringent for the new, experimental science, Locke does not seriously entertain a radical skepticism, finding “a very manifest difference between dreaming of being in the Fire, and being actually in it.”
 (E IV.ii.14, pp.537–538) Nor, however, does he fully jettison the concept of scientia.
 Instead, he develops a conception of human knowledge appropriate to the new science while retaining scientia as an ideal.
 Thus as he develops his conception of human knowledge in natural philosophy, scientia continually serves as a foil, an ideal knowledge, attainable for human beings in certain domains, but in natural philosophy possible only for nobler spirits, such as angels.
 This section begins by reviewing the history of the concept of scientia and the factors that, by undermining it, provide the impetus for Locke's conception of human knowledge in natural philosophy.
 This section also explains what Locke thinks scientia in natural philosophy would amount to, the obstacles that prevent human beings from achieving it, and the lesser human knowledge that must serve us in its place.